jagodajl/Bonito_shopping_with_Robot_framework/README.md

 This project enables automatic shopping on the Bonito.pl website.
-It is based on the Robot Framework (source automation framework) with SeleniumLibrary (Web testing library that uses the popular Selenium tool).
+It is based on the Robot Framework (test automation framework) with SeleniumLibrary (Web testing library that uses the popular Selenium tool).
 The application automatically performs the following actions:
 - opening a specific website in the browser
 - searching for products